-Prince Charles is the heir apparent to the British throne.
-After completing an Arts degree from Trinity College Cambridge, he served in the Royal Air Force and Royal Navy from 1971 to 1976.
+After completing an Arts degree from Trinity College Cambridge, King Charles served in the Royal Air Force and Royal Navy from 1971 to 1976.
 Among his many philanthropic and environmental endeavours are the Prince’s Trust which he founded in 1976 and The Prince’s Charities, as well as patron of many other charities and the arts.

 OBE PhD FSA FRSE HonFSAScot

 Following completion of his PhD on later medieval master masons working in Norfolk, Richard Fawcett joined the Ancient Monuments Inspectorate of Historic Scotland.
 In 2006 he was offered a professorship in the School of Art History of the University of St Andrews, where he is now Emeritus Professor.
 He has published extensively on medieval architecture, including the award-winning Architecture of the Scottish Medieval Church 1100-1560 (Yale, 2011).
 He has been Principal Investigator of the AHRC-funded Corpus of Scottish Medieval Parish Churches project and he presented the Rhind Lectures in 2013.
 In 2008 he was appointed OBE.

 AM MA DLitt FAHA FSA MCIfA HonFSAScot